 Parents-to-be get in touch.
 “We are planning a caesarean.
 What can we do to ensure our child doesn’t develop allergies?”
 Maria Jenmalm is still not able to give any recommendations.
-But in 2018 a large study is under way, where LiU researchers collaborate with colleagues in Uppsala, Jönköping, Örebro, Umeå and Norrköping.
-They plan to transfer bacteria from mothers to their caesarean-born children, to see if this can protect the child from allergies.
+But in 2019 a large study is under way, where LiU researchers collaborate with colleagues in Uppsala, Jönköping, Örebro, Umeå and Norrköping.
+They transfer bacteria from mothers to their caesarean-born children, to see if this can protect the child from allergies.

 Another on-going study concerns giving mothers probiotics – dietary supplements that may improve the gut flora – early in the pregnancy.
 This could reduce the risk of the children developing asthma and allergies later in life.